 |• Humberside Police are currently implementing a new crime recording system so are unable to provide crime, outcome or stop and search data.

 • Data will be provided, and the scorecard will be updated, when this work is complete.

-• Note that this affects both the monthly count / rate and the 12 month rolling count / rate crime and ASB figures on the data observatory for May and June 2022.
+• Note that this affects both the monthly count / rate and the 12 month rolling count / rate crime and ASB figures on the data observatory from May 2022 onwards.

-• This is 309 (9.8%) more house sales than during the same 12 month period of the previous year.
+• This is 551 (14.5%) fewer house sales than during the same 12 month period of the previous year.